 Amazing Playgrounds in Offaly

-Birr Castle Gardens Treehouse Playground
+Birr Castle Demesne Treehouse Playground

-Kids will adore the Treehouse Playground at Birr Castle.
+Kids will adore the Treehouse Playground at Birr Castle Demesne.
 Complete with Ireland’s largest tree house, the play area is open from 9.00 until 18:00 daily in the summer and until 16:00 from Oct – Jan.
 Along with the amazing tree house, there are sand pits, climbing frames, slides and much more.
 There is also a lovely cafe on site.